ghc-proposals/ghc-proposals/proposals/0000-hexFloats.rst

    * It relies on the rather heavy mechanism for quasi-quotes
    * Usage requires importing a new module
    * Usage requires a pragma (``QuasiQuotes``)
-   * Most imporantly: Usage requires dependency of a hackage package
+   * Most imporantly: Usage requires dependency on a hackage package

-By this proposal, we will reduce the dependency to one pragma (``HexadecimalFloats``); and when the Haskell standeard catches up, even that will disappear.
+This is indeed a lot of requirements and heavy machinery to be able to write literals!
+With this proposal, we will reduce the dependency to one pragma (``HexadecimalFloats``); and when the Haskell standard catches up, even that will become unnecessary.

 Unresolved questions
 --------------------